-The Water Authority is governed by a Board of Directors consisting of nine members, two appointed by the Town of Hempstead, one appointed by the Town of North Hempstead and one member each appointed by the village boards of the Villages of Bellerose, Floral Park, Garden City, New Hyde Park, South Floral Park and Stewart Manor.
+The Water Authority is governed by a Board of Directors

+consisting of nine members, two appointed by the Town of Hempstead, one appointed by the Town of North Hempstead and one member each appointed by the village boards of the Villages of Bellerose, Floral Park, Garden City, New Hyde Park, South Floral Park and Stewart Manor.
 Each member's term is for a period of two years.

-The Water Authority's Board of Directors conducts regularly scheduled meetings which are generally held on the fourth Monday of each month beginning at 7:30 p.m. at our business office in Floral Park.
+The Water Authority's Board of Directors conducts regularly scheduled meetings which are generally held on the fourth Monday of each month beginning at 7:00 p.m. at our business office in Floral Park.
 A public notice is submitted to the local newspapers and libraries each month announcing the time and date of the regular meeting, as well as any specially scheduled meeting.
-In addition, a notice is posted at our office location, generally two weeks prior to the meeting.
+In addition, a notice is posted at our office location, generally two weeks prior to the meeting as well as on our website at www.wawnc.org.